 Beekeepers will also cut off the Queen bee’s wings, keep her in a cage to stay away from a hostile hive (Queen bees are often transplanted to foreign hives from their home hives), or kill her off when egg production slows.
 And they will often use smoke to force the bees out of their hives.
 In 2006 millions of bees across the country vanished from their hives.

-There is a great PBS documentary called Silence of the Bees about this that researches why and what happened.
-The whole deal is just not at all friendly – the bees are kept constantly working and not living their bee lives as they would if they remained undisturbed.
+The documentary Silence of the Bees documents the struggles of modern bees.
+Kept bees are constantly working and not living their bee lives as they would if they remained undisturbed.